dask/dask-ml/docs/source/hyper-parameter-search.rst

 Hyper Parameter Search
 ======================

-Tools for performing hyperparameter optimization of Scikit-Learn API-compatible models using Dask.
-There are categories of hyperparameter optimization estimators in Dask-ML.
+*Tools for performing hyperparameter optimization of Scikit-Learn API-compatible models using Dask*.

+There are two kinds of hyperparameter optimization estimators in Dask-ML.
 The appropriate one to use depends on the size of your dataset and whether the underlying estimator implements the `partial_fit` method.

-If your dataset is relatively small or the underlying estimator doesn't implement ``partial_fit``, you can use ``GridSearchCV`` or ``RandomizedSearchCV``.
+If your dataset is relatively small or the underlying estimator doesn't implement ``partial_fit``, you can use :class:`dask_ml.model_selection.GridSearchCV` or :class:`dask_ml.model_selection.RandomizedSearchCV`.
+These are drop-in replacements for their scikit-learn counterparts, that should offer better performance and handling of Dask Arrays and DataFrames.
 The underlying estimator will need to be able to train on each cross-validation split of the data.
+See :ref:`hyperparameter.drop-in` for more.

-If your data is large and the underlying estimator implements ``partial_fit``, you can use one of Dask-ML's :ref:`*incremental* hyperparameter optimizers <incremental-hyperparameter-optimization>`.
+If your data is large and the underlying estimator implements ``partial_fit``, you can Dask-ML's :ref:`*incremental* hyperparameter optimizers <hyperparameter.incremental>`.

+.. _hyperparameter.drop-in:

 Drop-In Replacements for Scikit-Learn
 -------------------------------------